vnguyenbfb/vnguyenbfb.github.io/_posts/2017-04-01-SQL Project - Movie DVD Rental Database.md

 <img style="float:left" src="/assets/images/Image1_small.png">

+In this project, we are going to use SQL to query the database to gain insights and build a full picture of the company’s business with recommendations of how we can take this analysis further.

 ### Overview
-Executive summary
+   * Executive summary <br>
-Schema Diagram
+   * Schema Diagram <br>
-Business Objectives
+   * Business Objectives <br>
-Analysis: Source Code, Visualization and Findings Summary of main findings & Recommendations
+   * Analysis: Source Code, Visualization and Findings <br>
+   * Summary of main findings & Recommendations <br>
-Reference
+   * Reference <br> <br>

 ### Executive summary